-Your BMD test results and the WHO classifications are only part of the picture in determining your risk for fracture.
+Your BMD test result is only part of the picture in determining your risk for fracture.
 Two 10-year fracture risk assessment tools are now available for Canadians:

 In 2005, Osteoporosis Canada, in association with the Canadian Association of Radiologists, launched the 10-year absolute fracture risk assessment – CAROC.